 If you think Tor is a bit too complicated for you, you can continue to use your favorite browser in private browsing mode without much worry.
 But make sure to remove any unnecessary plugins too.
 Adobe Flash, for example, has been previously linked to revealing IP addresses.
 Another thing you can do is prevent cross-site tracking in Safari, so that cookies wouldn’t be able to follow you across the web:

 As you can see, winning back your privacy is not that difficult.
-Just switch to anonymous browsing, install AdGuard to block ads and trackers, reconfigure your DNS, arm yourself with Shimo VPN, use DuckDuckGo for your online searches and maybe switch to Tor.
+Just switch to anonymous browsing, run regular security checks with Pareto Security, reconfigure your DNS, arm yourself with Shimo VPN, use DuckDuckGo for your online searches and maybe switch to Tor.

-Best of all, you can get AdGuard and Shimo absolutely free for seven days via a trial of Setapp, a platform with more than 200 essential Mac apps that cover anything from adding your cloud storage as local hard drives (CloudMounter) to using Instagram on Mac (Grids).
+Best of all, you can get Pareto Security and Shimo absolutely free for seven days via a trial of Setapp, a platform with more than 220 essential Mac apps that cover anything from adding your cloud storage as local hard drives (CloudMounter) to using Instagram on Mac (Grids).
 Try all these apps and more today at no cost and see how much more productive you can be!